 Topical and Transdermal Products

 Transdermal applications carry the cannabinoids deeper into the skin and into the bloodstream.
-“Although comparable to oral-dosage forms in terms of efficacy, transdermal patches provide numerous advantages.
+“Although comparable to oral-dosage forms in terms of efficacy, transdermals provide numerous advantages.
 Transdermal administration avoids the first-pass metabolism effect that is associated with the oral route and thus improves drug bioavailability.
+The bioavailability of a transdermal topical is similar to sublingual application with the bioavailability being between 12% and 35%, with an onset of 20-60 minutes, and a duration of 4 to 8 hours.
 Furthermore, transdermal administration allows a steady infusion of a drug to be delivered over a prolonged period of time, while also minimizing the adverse effects of higher drug peak concentrations”(Bruni).
 Due to this, transdermal applications are excellent for those looking to combat pain or anxiety over the course of the day.
-Transdermal applications with cannabinoid ratios, or minor cannabinoids like Mary’s Medicinals transdermal patches can also help to aid in other ailments and conditions.
-For instance, Mary’s transdermal CBN patch is an excellent product for those suffering from insomnia.
-The time release quality of the transdermal patch releases the CBN over the course of the night helping to put you to sleep and keep you sleeping.
-Transdermal applications are the right choice for those looking for all day, or night, relief.
+Transdermal applications with cannabinoid ratios like Iovia transdermal creams provide spot specific and systemic relief.
+Transdermal applications are the right choice for those looking for all-day, or night, relief.
 The delivery system is easy, effective, and discrete and doesn’t require any type of inhalation or ingestion of cannabis.
 We will see more products coming to market in the future using this application method.